-- Incident Monitoring.
+- · Incident Monitoring.
 Collection of incident data across all segments of our business to ensure a safe work environment. - 2021 Recordable Incident Rate (RIR) of 1.13, with a benchmark of 1.50; industry average is 2.80 - 2021 Days Away From Work (DART) of 0.79, with a benchmark of 1.0; industry average is 1.50 - Safety Programs.
-Communication of safety metrics and practices within each of business segment and local facilities to evaluate and prioritize safety across all operations.
+Communication of safety metrics and practices to evaluate and drive a "Safety First" culture across all of our operations.
 Safety training for employees through annual trainings and specific site training based on risk factors, feedback and insights from similar locations. - COVID-19 Response.
 Implementation of new safety protocols and procedures across all of our facilities following recommendations by the U.S. Centers for Disease Control and Prevention in response to the COVID-19 pandemic.
 A task force of senior leaders aligned with regional management to continuously monitor the impact of COVID-19 on employees and proactively implement measures and practices for the health and safety of our employees and in response to applicable local laws and ordinances.